Services

 Traditional Brooms

-The traditional balye zig brooms, crafted on the islands, are currently the most affordable option available on the local market.
+The traditional 'balye zig', crafted on the islands, are currently the most affordable option available on the local market.
 These brooms are known for their durability and effectiveness, making them a popular choice among residents.
 The affordability of balye zig brooms not only makes them accessible to a wide range of customers but also supports local craftsmanship and the economy.
 By choosing these brooms, consumers are able to enjoy a quality product while also contributing to the sustainability of traditional island practices and local employment.

 Shrimp

-IDC has restarted the shrimp farm, that closed in 2008.
+IDC has restarted the shrimp farm on Coetivy, that closed in 2008.
 In 2022, eight ponds were rebuilt where the white shrimp (Litopenaeus vannamei) is grown from imported postlarvae.
 A state-of-the-art processing factory was also rebuilt on the island, where the shrimps harvested from the ponds are processed within hours of being harvested.
 The shrimps are graded, packed and frozen on the island.
-The factory can produce both head 0n shell on shrimps or peeled ones.
+The factory can produce both head on shell on shrimps or peeled ones.
 The shrimps are currently sold on the local market.
 The next phase is to rebuild a hatchery, where the objective is to produce postlarvae of black-tiger shrimp (Penaeus monodon) which is a higher quality shrimp than white shrimps.
 IDC will then be able to cater for whole market demand with 2 different species of shrimps.

 About Us